 Every decision in my life has been taken into consideration with my chronic illnesses and undiagnosed symptoms.
 I have canceled plans, lost friends, missed out on important life events, all to chronic illness.
 Of anything you can take away from my story, know there’s a lot more to a person behind every smile and every laugh.
 I was ALWAYS known as the smiley girl, but little did the outside world know I downplayed my symptoms and was fighting (and still am fighting) a battle not yet won, but one which will be OVERCOME!
 I cannot control my circumstances, but I can control how I handle them!”

 This story was submitted to Love What Matters by Lily Wend of Fort Worth, Texas.
-You can follow her journey on Instagram and TikTok.
+You can follow her journey on Instagram.
 Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more stories from chronic illness warriors: